 Sec.
-319.1.3 Fire alarm system.
-An approved and listed, automatic and manual, fully addressable and electronically-supervised fire alarm system shall be provided in conformance with this code and the California Building Code.
+321.1.3 Fire alarm system.
+An approved and listed, automatic and manual, fully addressable and electronically supervised fire alarm system shall be provided in conformance with this code and the California Building Code and NFPA 72 edition as referenced in Chapter 80 of the CFC.

 Sec.
-319.1.4 Emergency voice alarm signaling system.
+321.1.4 Emergency voice alarm signaling system.
 The operation of any automatic fire detector or water flow device shall automatically sound an alert tone followed by a pre-recorded voice instruction giving appropriate information and direction on a general or selective basis to the following terminal areas: